 Should I Finance My Dog?

 No, you should not get finance for a dog.
-A dog is a big financial commitment, and besides the initial purchase cost, the year fees associated with owning dogs often eclipse the initial breeder fees.
+A dog is a big financial commitment, and besides the initial purchase cost, the yearly fees associated with owning a dog often eclipse the initial breeder fees.

 Additionally, when you take finance for a dog, you pay the cost of the dog and the interest on the repayments, further increasing your outgoings.